ScarletKuro/Scarlet.System.Text.Json.DateTimeConverter/README.md

 ## Usage

-Examples of how to serialize and deserialize models with custom date formats using `JsonDateTimeConverter` and `JsonDateTimeFormatConverter`.
-Note the differences when using source generators with `System.Text.Json`.
+Examples of how to serialize and deserialize models with custom date formats using `JsonDateTimeConverter` attribute and `JsonDateTimeFormatConverter` converter.

+**Note:** The `JsonDateTimeConverter` attribute does not support `System.Text.Json` source generators.
+Using this attribute with `JsonSerializerContext` results in **SYSLIB1223**: "Attributes deriving from `JsonConverterAttribute` are not supported by the source generator."

+In such cases, use the `JsonDateTimeFormatConverter`, which also works with reflection-based serialization and deserialization.
+The `JsonDateTimeConverter` attribute is simply less verbose and more readable than the `JsonDateTimeFormatConverter`.

-### Using reflection based with `JsonDateTimeConverter`
+### Using reflection based only with `JsonDateTimeConverter`

+This will work only with reflection-based serialization and deserialization.

 ```csharp
 public class MyModel